If you are in immediate danger, DIAL 911 – If you cannot call, TEXT 911 if you are in Chester County

 Find a title and pick it up from your local library by visiting www.ccls.org

-We are so grateful to our local libraries for helping increase our outreach in October – this year there will be materials & displays at Coatesville Area Public Library, Paoli Library, Oxford Library, West Chester Public Library, Spring City Public Library, and more!
+We are so grateful to our local libraries for helping increase our outreach in October – this year keep an eye out for materials & displays at:

 Coffee Cup Campaign